limine-bootloader/limine/README.md

 ### What is Limine?

-Limine is a modern, advanced x86/x86_64 BIOS/UEFI multiprotocol bootloader, used as the reference implementation for the [Limine boot protocol](/PROTOCOL.md).
+Limine is a modern, advanced, portable, multiprotocol bootloader, also used as the reference implementation for the [Limine boot protocol](/PROTOCOL.md).

 ### Limine's boot menu